 While all of the above are clearly cause for concern, Donald Trump also possesses certain traits that are essential to effective leadership, in business as well as politics.

 Vision and hope: having a clear vision is essential for leaders to convince people to follow them.
 Leaders who express a clear vision are giving followers the hope that together they can move toward a better future.
-Donald Trump’s speeches are centered around a very attractive goal – “make America great again” – and he does not hesitate to express a bold vision for his presidency: “American cars will travel the roads, American planes will soar in the skies, and American ships will patrol the seas.
+Donald Trump’s speeches are centred around a very attractive goal – “make America great again” – and he does not hesitate to express a bold vision for his presidency: “American cars will travel the roads, American planes will soar in the skies, and American ships will patrol the seas.
 American hands will rebuild this nation […] Jobs will return, incomes will rise, and new factories will come rushing back to put our shores.”13 What is left to see is whether this attractive vision can be implemented.

 Courage and decisiveness: contrary to president Obama, who was seen by many as an indecisive and dithering leader, Trump comes across as bold, energetic and passionate in pursuing his goals by issuing statements like “Get in, get it done, get it done right, and get out.”14 And while Donald Trump can often be perceived as arrogant and reckless, the fact that he has the guts to rush to where others fear to thread while oozing self-confidence makes it entirely credible to his supporters that he will walk the talk.